A few thoughts and ideas on kindness

 The expression in the title of the book, magical thinking, points to a childlike way of thinking, a psychological defense or mechanism of denial that Didion recruits, semi-consciously, to move through the days and weeks and months after the event.
 She reports several instances of her engaging with magical thinking and her inability to fully come to terms with the reality and finality of her husband’s death, hoping that he will somehow magically reappear to wear his shoes or pick up his book.

 Eventually, her defenses crumble as she comes to grips with the abyss of grief and the reality of her husband’s sudden departure.
 She’s easily distracted and she feels fragile, disoriented.
 She notices a decrease in her cognitive capacities.
-She writes: “attempt to make sense of the weeks and then months that cut loose any fixed idea I ever had about death, about illness…about marriage and children and memory…about the shallowness of sanity, about life itself.”
-On grief she writes: “Grief turns out to be a place none of us know until we reach it.
+She writes: “attempt to make sense of the weeks and then months that cut loose any fixed idea I ever had about death, about illness…about marriage and children and memory…about the shallowness of sanity, about life itself,” On grief she writes: “Grief comes in waves…… paroxysms, sudden apprehensions that weaken the knees and blind the eyes and obliterate the dailiness of life.
+Virtually everyone who has ever experienced grief mentions this phenomenon of “waves,” and elsewhere: “Grief turns out to be a place none of us know until we reach it.
 We anticipate (we know) that someone close to us could die, but we do not look beyond the few days or weeks that immediately follow such an imagined death.
 We misconstrue the nature of even those few days or weeks.
 We might expect if the death is sudden to feel shock.
 We do not expect this shock to be obliterative, dislocating to both body and mind.
 We might expect that we will be prostrate, inconsolable, crazy with loss.
 We do not expect to be literally crazy, cool customers who believe their husband is about to return and need his shoes.”

 The second book I read by Joan Didion was Notes to John (2025), consisting of 46, I think, largely unedited diary entries.The book was put together after her death.
 In 1999 Didion began therapy sessions because her family “had had a few rough years.”
 Didion described these sessions in a journal she had created for her husband, John Gregory Dunne.
 Over some length of time she recorded conversations she had with psychoanalyst and psychiatrist Roger MacKinnon.
 It is a very intimate account.
 The sessions focused on her adopted daughter’s serious alcoholism and its effect on her work and decision making, Didion’s constant worrying, motherhood, individuation, over-protectiveness, guilt, adoption and the complexities of her relationship with her daughter.
 Later they discussed Didion’s own work and the difficulty she had in sustaining it amidst her worries, her own childhood, her early tendency to anticipate catastrophe, the question of her legacy.
 They also discussed ways of responding and supporting her daughter’s participation in AA groups when Didion herself disapproved of them intellectually, and whether to support her daughter financially, suicide risk, financial decisions, and more.